Find Affordable College Courses

 $10,620 Average Tuition & Fees

-University of North Alabama came in at #6 in this year’s edition of the Best Value Sociology Schools in Alabama ranking.
+University of North Alabama ranked #6 on this year’s Best Value Sociology Schools in Alabama list.
 Located in the city of Florence, UNA is a public school with a medium-sized student population.

 In-state tuition fees for undergraduate students at UNA are $10,620 per year.
 On average, sociology graduates from UNA take out $26,625 in student loans while working on their degree.